openobserve/openobserve-docs/docs/ha_deployment.md

 ## Metadata store

-You can use `etcd` or `PostgreSQL` or `DynamoDB` as metadata store. but even enable `PostgreSQL` or `DynamoDB` as metadata store, we still need `etcd` as the cluster coordinator. **but the `etcd` has no data, you can delete and reinstall etcd cluster when it broken. no need to recover `etcd` cluster**.
+You can use `etcd` or `PostgreSQL` or `DynamoDB` as metadata store.

+but even enable `PostgreSQL` or `DynamoDB` as metadata store, we still need `etcd` as the cluster coordinator.

+**The `etcd` has no data With `PostgreSQL` or `DynamoDB` as metadata store, you can delete and reinstall etcd cluster when it broken. no need to recover `etcd` cluster**.

 ### Etcd

-Default we enabeld `etcd` for the cluster no need special configure, but if you want to use external `etcd` cluster, you can configure like this:
+Default we enabeld `etcd` for the cluster no need special configure, if you want to use external `etcd` cluster, you can configure like this:

 ```yaml
 config: